CSCfi/csc-user-guide/docs/apps/geoconda.md

 * 3.8.8 (Singularity installation with wrappers, the usage of singularity container should not be visible in normal use-cases.)
 * 3.8-deprecated
 * 3.7-deprecated

-3.8 and 3.7 are deprecated, because these are normal conda installations, which causes heavy load to Puhti disk system.

 Version number is the same as Python version.